Definition of Prosthesis

 That my days have been a dream;

-Shakespeare widely used prosthesis in his works such as in this extract, a letter “a” is included in the beginning of the word “twain” to put an emphasis on it.
+Shakespeare widely used prosthesis in his works, such as in this extract, the letter “a” is included in the beginning of the word “twain” to put an emphasis on it.

-In this passage, Milton added an extra sound or letter to the word “chain’d” and transformed it into “ychain’d”.
+In this passage, Milton added an extra sound or letter to the word “chain’d,” transforming it into “ychain’d.”
 This gives the piece a heightened poetic and rhythmic effect.

 So trembled from afar–